Truck Driver Employment – A USA Listing

 Aerospace Product and Parts Manufacturing $48,900

-Training and requirements needed for the truck driver:
+Training and requirements needed:

 Many states require a truck driver to be 18 years of age to drive within that states border.
 The U.S. Department of Transportation establishes basic qualifications for those who are involved in interstate commerce.
 Federal Motor Carrier Safety Regulations require truck drivers to be at least 21 years old, have 20/40 vision or better, good hearing, and be able to speak and read English.